 Genvoya can cause serious, life-threatening side effects.
 These include a buildup ofin the blood ( ), problems, and new or worse kidney problems, including kidney failure.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

 Some people taking Genvoya have had liver problems.
-People with a history of hepatitis B virus (HBV) infection or people who have elevated results on liver function tests may have an increased risk of developing new or worsening liver problems while taking Genvoya.
+People with a history of(HBV) or people who have elevated results on liver function tests may have an increased risk of developing new or worsening liver problems while taking Genvoya.
 Liver problems have also occurred in people taking Genvoya who have no history of liver disease.
 Liver function tests may be done before and during treatment with Genvoya.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 - Yellowing of your skin or the whites of your eyes ( )

 - Loss of appetite for several days or longer

 - Stomach-area pain

 If you have both HIV and HBVand take Genvoya, your HBV infection may get worse (flare up) if you stop taking Genvoya.
 Do not stop taking Genvoya without first talking to your health care provider.

 Some people taking Genvoya have developed new or worse kidney problems, including kidney failure.
 Blood and urine tests are used to check thebefore and during treatment with Genvoya.